ssocias/cassie_docs/source/get-requests.rst

 **Returns**

-The number of pending friend requests and, if there are any, a list of profile handles that have friend requested the User.
+The number of pending friend requests and, if there are any, a list of dictionaries with info on Users that have friend requested the User.

 **Sample Response** ::

   {
+    "status": 200,
     "number_friend_requests": 2,
     "friend_requests_from": [
-      "csocias",
+      {
+        "lastName": "Socias",
+        "firstName": "Luly",
-      "Luly"
+        "handle": "Luly"
-    ],
-    "status": 200
+      },
+      {
+        "lastName": "Socias",
+        "firstName": "Christina",
+        "handle": "csocias"
+      }
+    ]
   }

 If there are no friend requests: ::